 The Platform provides a browser-based editor that makes it easy to create computational flows to obtain desired data based on reported data by devices.
 Flows are independent between different models.

-Select a model, TMX07 for example, click the + Add Flow button and a New Flow block will appear.
+TMX08 for example, click the + Add Flow button and a new Flow block will appear.
 Enter the name of the flow and then click the Save button to add a new flow.